 - Increase awareness among their patients about recommended vaccines.

-- Assess patients’ which vaccines lacked and offer high-need vaccines such as tetanus-diphtheria-pertussis (Tdap) boosters and annual flu shots.
+- Assess which vaccines patients lack and offer high-need vaccines such as tetanus-diphtheria-pertussis (Tdap) boosters and annual flu shots.

 - Recommend certain vaccines for patients with chronic diseases, such as hepatitis B immunization for patients with diabetes.